 Direct-to-consumer brands will account for 40% of consumer purchases

 As e-commerce continues to garner momentum, 40% of internet users indicate that within the next half-decade, 40% of their purchases will be from direct-to-consumer brands.

 6 keys of direct-to-consumer growth

 With e-commerce projected to continue to grow steadily over the coming years, direct-to-consumer growth now appears more of a necessity.
 Though it is a promising avenue for business, it goes well beyond offering products directly to consumers.

-For your direct-consumer-growth plans to yield desired results, you must be creative in your approach as well as using tried and tested methods.
+For your direct-to-consumer growth plans to yield desired results, you must be creative in your approach as well as using tried and tested methods.
 Here are some insightful tips to ensure your direct-to-consumer growth efforts are successful: